Overview of Human Resources and the Unified Personnel System

 Services

-Communications & Outreach provides internal and external messaging using tools such as the HR website, presentations, The Pen and other employee and retiree newsletters, email blasts, surveys, videos, high-level recruitment materials, photography, and social media.
-Communications & Outreach also manages the Suggestion Awards Program.
+Employee Communications provides internal and external messaging using tools such as the HR website, presentations, the Pen, and other employee and retiree newsletters, email blasts, surveys, videos, high-level recruitment materials, photography, and social media.
+Employee Communications also manages the Suggestion Awards Program and the Colors of Pinellas Art Show.

-Volunteer Services recruits volunteers and interns, processes applications and conducts background checks.
-Additionally, this group handles recognition, Colors of Pinellas Art Show, and employee awards programs.
+Volunteer Services recruits volunteers and interns, processes applications, and conducts background checks.

 Contact Information